File Lifecycle Management in OneDrive

 M365 AND THE RECORDS MANAGEMENT LIFECYCLE

 OneDrive allows account holders to securely store, share and synchronise their individual files and folders from any device.
 OneDrive can be used during the creation and use phase of the records management lifecycle.

-For more information about OneDrive see OneDrive Best Practices for SFU Employees.
-MS Teams is a communication and collaboration tool.
+MS Teams is a communication and collaborative tool.
 MS Teams can be used during the creation and use phase of the records management lifecycle.
+For more information see MS Teams Best Practices.

 As ITS continues to introduce new Microsoft 365 services, additional tools for managing electronic records, such as SharePoint Online, will be made available.
-For more information see Microsoft 365 at SFU Roadmap.
+For more information see Microsoft 365 at SFU Roadmap

 Managing Records in OneDrive

 OneDrive is not meant to be a central location for the long-term storage of official university records.
 OneDrive should be used as a place to draft and develop official university records.
 Official university records should be transferred to a central storage location (e.g., Share drive) or collaboration site (e.g., MS Teams) when they are ready for review and/or sharing.
-For more information about how to identify official university records, please see Transitory, Official and Personal Records: A Guide for SFU Employees.
+For more information about how to identify official university records, please see Transitory, Official and Personal Records: A Guide for SFU Employees

 What to store in OneDrive What not to store in OneDrive